cs20-lpc/cs20-lpc-classroom-20414-week-4-homework-Week-4-Homework/README.md

 Design and implement a singly linked list in C++ to manage student records.
 Each student has:
-  1. An integer id
+  1. id
-  2. A string name
+  2. name
-  3. A floating-point gpa
+  3. gpa
+  4. List of courses enrolled -

+Use appropriate type for these attributes.

+Each course has:
+  1. Course name
+  2. Instructor
+  3. Location

 Your linked list should support the following operations:
   1. Insert a student at the end of the list.